Queerplatonic relationships (QPRs) challenge the idea that the deepest, most committed bonds must be romantic or sexual.

-A queerplatonic relationship (QPR) is a deeply committed, non-romantic partnership that might look like a traditional romantic relationship without the romance.
-It goes beyond friendship but doesn’t necessarily involve romantic or sexual attraction.
+A queerplatonic relationship is a deeply committed, non-romantic partnership that often goes beyond friendship.
+It can look like a life partnership without romantic attraction.

 🧠 Explore Your Emotional Needs with SoulBot